OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. In the Office application, on the **Home** ribbon, select the **Show Add-in** button in the **SSO Node.js** group to open the task pane add-in.

 1. Click the **Get OneDrive File Names** button.
-If you are logged into Office with either a Microsoft 365 Education or work account, or a Microsoft account, and SSO is working as expected, the first 10 file and folder names in your OneDrive for Business are inserted into the document.
+If you're logged into Office with either a Microsoft 365 Education or work account, or a Microsoft account, and SSO is working as expected the first 10 file and folder names in your OneDrive for Business are inserted into the document.
 (It may take as much as 15 seconds the first time.)
-If you are not logged in, or you are in a scenario that does not support SSO, or SSO is not working for any reason, you will be prompted to sign in.
+If you're not logged in, or you're in a scenario that doesn't support SSO, or SSO isn't working for any reason, you'll be prompted to sign in.
 After you sign in, the file and folder names appear.

 > [!NOTE]
 > If you were previously signed into Office with a different ID, and some Office applications that were open at the time are still open, Office may not reliably change your ID even if it appears to have done so.
 If this happens, the call to Microsoft Graph may fail or data from the previous ID may be returned.
 To prevent this, be sure to _close all other Office applications_ before you press **Get OneDrive File Names**.

 ## Security notes

 * The `/getuserfilenames` route in `getFilesroute.js` uses a literal string to compose the call for Microsoft Graph.
-If you change the call such that any part of the string comes from user input, sanitize the input so that it cannot be used in a Response header injection attack.
+If you change the call so that any part of the string comes from user input, sanitize the input so that it cannot be used in a Response header injection attack.

 * In `app.js` the following content security policy is in place for scripts.
 You may want to specify additional restrictions depending on your add-in security needs.